 Take a minute and write down the main shadow figures that come to mind, the main people that deprived you of what you wanted either by omission or by commission.
 Either they just didn’t give you the love you wanted, or they actively hurt and wounded you.

 |Name of shadow figure||What didn’t they give you?|

-We shared our observations about this list in class.
+We once shared our observations about this list in a class.
 Someone said that “worth” kept showing up in the right-hand column.
 Someone else said “They’re all clones.”
 Someone else said, “In the end, it’s everyone from my past.”
 I was asked if institutions like school and church could be shadow figures, and I said yes, but even then, there will be people who for us are the face of those institutions.
 But, definitely, yes, there are group shadow figures.